- Anne D’Alleva, Ph.D. Dean

 Supplementary Scholastic Standard

-Fine Arts students (with the exception of Art History and Theatre Studies majors and Digital Media and Design students enrolled in the Bachelor of Arts program) must enroll in a minimum of six credits in major department courses (Art and Art History, Dramatic Arts, or Music or Digital Media and Design courses for students enrolled in the Bachelor of Fine Arts program) each semester of full-time study unless an exception is granted by the Director of Advising.
+Fine Arts students (with the exception of Art History and Theatre Studies majors and Digital Media Design students enrolled in the Bachelor of Arts program) must enroll in a minimum of six credits in major department courses (Art and Art History, Dramatic Arts, or Music or Digital Media & Design courses for students enrolled in the Bachelor of Fine Arts program) each semester of full-time study unless an exception is granted by the Director of Advising.
 Students who fail to comply with the minimum credit requirement are subject to dismissal from the school.

 Bachelor’s Degree Requirements